The King (1995 film): Release

 The King was released on 11 November 1995.
 The film was dubbed and released in Tamil with same name.

-Box office

-The film was a commercial success and second best performing film after Spadikam in the box office It ran over 200 days in theatres and was one of the highest grossing Malayalam film of 1995.

 Sequel

 In 2012, Shaji Kailas made a combined sequel titled The King and the Commissioner, in which Mammootty and Suresh Gopi reprised their roles as Joseph Alex IAS and Bharathchandran IPS, but the sequel was panned by critics and became a box office bomb.